 CVCC will consider, on an individual basis, military experiences as a substitute for approved courses in the student's training and education curriculum.
-The student is responsible for requesting an AARTS transcript by contacting the AARTS Operations Center:
+The student is responsible for requesting an AARTS transcript by contacting the AARTS Operations Center via e-mail at http://aarts.army.mil.